intino/subject-store/README.md

 ## Tracking Historical Data

-Each subject in `SubjectStore` can record time-stamped historical data using the `.history()` API.
+Each subject in `SubjectStore` can record time-stamped historical data using the `history()` method.
 This feature allows tracking of evolving metrics, state changes, or temporal observations without altering the subject’s current indexed attributes.

-Historical records are associated with both a date and a source (e.g., `"sensor"`, `"website"`, `"manual"`), and can store arbitrary key-value pairs.
+Historical records are associated with both a date and a source (e.g.,`"sensor"`, `"website"`, `"manual"`), and can store arbitrary key-value pairs.

 ``` java
 try (SubjectHistory history = subject.history()) {